greatestofal/greatestofal/README.md

 - Hi, I’m Nnamdi Solomon Adibe
 - I am a Full Stack Developer.
 - I write Python, HTML, CSS, Bootstrap, JavaScript, React, Node.js, Express.js, MySQL, Wordpress, and some other programming languages.
-- I’m looking to collaborate on all Full Stack Projects
+- I’m looking to collaborate on all Full Stack Projects, as well as open to work.
 - 📫 How to reach me Email: techynnamdi@gmail.com or on Twitter @greatestofal Thank you!
 <!---